Datahub

 Positioning

-The Hub will unlock expertise and data from within ITM, combine data stemming from various contexts and disciplines, and foster collaborations within Flanders and beyond, with a focus on how (vulnerable) populations are affected by and cope with disease and health challenges.
-ITM, as a relatively small, but highly multidisciplinary, institute, with direct collaborations with many (vulnerable) populations is ideally positioned for this.
+The Datahub unlocks expertise and data from within ITM, combines data from various contexts and disciplines, and fosters collaborations within Flanders and beyond, with a focus on how diverse populations, including people in vulnerable situations, are affected by and respond to disease and health challenges.
+As a relatively small but highly multidisciplinary institute with direct collaborations across diverse contexts, ITM is ideally positioned for this work.

 Interested to collaborate?